awfasano/SDG-Indicator-911/README.md

-For The subnatational RAI data, we are using the calculation from this methodology
+For The subnatational RAI data, we are using the calculation from this methodology from CIESIN